 During the summer months Split is bustling with travelers from all over the world.
 This thriving city is the simply bursting with life – you’ll see buskers, actors in Roman soldier uniforms, and impeccably dressed waiters beckoning you in to eat at their restaurant.
 As a vegan who loves to thrift shop, I used my time in the historic capital of Dalmatia to find the city’s tastiest vegan eats and thrift store gems.
+If you’re looking for a place to stay in Split, I can recommend Vida Boutique Hotel, which is great value for money for it’s fantastic location, comfortable, modern rooms and friendly staff.

 The good news is, finding tasty vegan food in Split is super easy and quite affordable.
 You’ll most likely arrive in Split at the main bus station, as the airport is quite far out of the city.
 All the eateries and thrift stores mentioned in this post are within walking distance of that station.
 The bad news is, even though there are a few centrally located thrift stores, there was only one that I was truly impressed by.
 You can find some great garments, but you have to be willing to hunt for them.